 20 And we can't ignore that gender dimension 21 because it draws attention to how heteropatriarchy and 22 colonialism has been implemented in our communities.
-And 23 if we lose sight of that, then we are literally doing 24 ourselves then, because it -- not just through colonialism 25 that our communities have been colonised and racism, but
+And 23 if we lose sight of that, then we are literally doing 24 ourselves then, because it -- not just through colonialism 25 that our communities have been colonised and racism, but settlers were privileging their relationships with Indigenous men as it pertains to the political relations, economic relations, religion and that has persisted to the present day.

-Cr-Ex (BLANEY) 1 it has been specifically through these gender dimensions 2 of colonialism.
+1 it has been specifically through these gender dimensions 2 of colonialism.
 3 MS. FAY BLANEY: Thank you so much for 4 that.
-So I wanted to point to the fact that the early 5 settlers were privileging their relationships with 6 Indigenous men as it pertains to the political relations, 7 economic relations, religion and that has persisted to the 8 present day.
+So I wanted to point to the fact that the early and self-determining that all of that will undue.
+And I don't believe that's accurate, because what we're ignoring is that for several hundred years there has been institutionalised patriarchy inflicted in our communities.

 9 And so my question there is, are you 10 concerned about the clashes between the sovereignty 11 struggle of our people and the struggle of Indigenous 12 women to challenge our social erasure within our 13 communities?

 14 DR. ROBYN BOURGEOIS: Absolutely.
 15 MS. FAY BLANEY: Do you have concerns?
 16 DR. ROBYN BOURGEOIS: I think it's 17 absolutely concerning because it's ignoring the fact that 18 it has been precisely through gender-based violence that 19 colonialism has been enacted on our communities.
-20 So I often hear the argument that, you 21 know, if we go back and Indigenous nations are sovereign 22 and self-determining that all of that will undue.
-And I
+20 So I often hear the argument that, you 21 know, if we go back and Indigenous nations are sovereign